data301-2020-winter1/course-project-group_6017/analysis/Anastasia/README.md

 *Insert Here*

 ## Includes Project Function:
-- Method chaining
-- Method Chain into a function
+- Method chaining into a function
-- used to help load, clean, process, wrangle your data set on the privitization of Space
+- Used to help load, clean, process, wrangle our data set on the privitization of Space

 ## Discussion Questions
 **1. Insert Discussion Question**